 n November 1890, the future UNT was struggling in its first year of existence.
 That September, while the details of a campus and new building were being worked out, the Texas Normal College and Teacher Training Institute had opened its doors in a temporary location — the second floor of a hardware store on the Denton town square (pictured above in the 1930s).
 About 70 students attended that first week, but more were needed to keep the school afloat.

 According to James Rogers’ The Story of North Texas, that’s when founder and president Joshua C. Chilton got creative.
 He began looking for pupils from north of the Red River, in what was then known as Indian Territory.
-Details about the venture are scarce, but 28 members of the Muscogee Creek tribe, many from the towns of Eufaula and Wetumka, soon came to Denton.
+Details about the venture are scarce, but 28 members of the Muscogee Creek Nation, many from the towns of Eufaula and Wetumka, soon came to Denton.
 The assumption is that the school received money either from the federal government or from tribal school funds in exchange for educating the new pupils.

 The students seem to have been brought in for the second 10-week term, which began Nov.
 25, 1890.
 With total enrollment reported early that December as 131, the Native American students accounted for more than 20 percent of the student body.
 Rogers says that no existing records could be found that associate the students with any other time period at the school.